JeremyDwayne/blog/content/posts/how-i-doubled-my-income-and-2021-year-review.md

 ## I Bought a Car!

 I had been sharing a car with my dad since like 2012.
 I got better gas mileage, and he drove across the state for work, so it just worked out well for him to use my car, and I use his pickup.
 But, my car that used to run well, turned into a junker with 200k miles with how much he drove it every day.
-When my dad took a new job down in Florida, I decided to sell the old car and buy a new one.
+When my dad took a new job down in Florida, preparing for the eventual move, I decided to sell the old car and buy a new one.

 My 2011 Chevy Impala, with 200k miles, sold for over $4k!
 Thank you Covid-19 used car prices.
 The dealerships I talked to didn't even want to give me $1k trade-in.

 Initially I wanted a Tesla, I was dead set on getting a Model Y. But then I started hearing about corners being cut because of parts shortages, and there was a 3-4 month waiting period for production.
 So I decided I'd skip Tesla for now, and maybe try again the next time I'm in the market for a car.

-I still wanted to be eco-friendly and considered two routes: Hybrid vs Other Brands Electric Vehicles.
-The Chevy volts of the world for example.
+I still wanted to be eco-friendly and considered two routes: Hybrid vs Other Brands' Electric Vehicles; the Chevy volts of the world for example.
 After thinking really hard on it, I decided to skip the EV route for now and go for a hybrid.
 I really want to kit out my house with a Tesla Powerwall, and solarpanels (need to do research on snow and performance in Wisconsin) before I buy an EV.
 That way I can set up a proper charging station in the garage for the car at the same time.
 And I just can't afford that now.
 Maybe in 5-10 years that project will be more feasible.
 I need to pay off my student loans first!

 I ended up going with a 2021 Toyota Venza.
 I wanted a Toyota Rav 4 Hybrid, but it would've been 4-6 months to get one.
-They're super high in demand, and with the parts shortages production was only going to be delayed further.
+They're high in demand, and with the parts shortages production was only going to be delayed further.
 If I didn't take the Venza offered to me, they had a buyer lined up to call right after me.
 I know that typically would be considered a sales tactic, but in this case I believe them.
 There were 4 cars I was wanting to TEST DRIVE to see if I liked the car, and they were sold before they even arrived at the dealership.
 I had to test drive a Venza that belonged to someone who worked at the dealership!

 I've had it since August, and really like it a lot.
 It has enough smart features that it feels like a luxery car, and it gets great gas mileage at 30-40 mpg if you drive efficiently.

 ## I turned 30!

 A few weeks after buying the Venza I celebrated my 30th birthday!
 My mom flew in to visit, and we went to see Shang-Chi at the movie theater.
-I don't have much else to say here other than I feel old now.
+I don't have much else to say here other than I feel old now but at least I live alone and own a house.

 ## I Bought a New BED!!
 Ok, this is the one I'm the MOST excited for because it has direct impact on everything I do (sleep is important yo).
 I finally replaced my mattress that has a distinct Jeremy shaped dent in it.
 For those curious, I went with a [Saatva Classic Matress](https://www.saatva.com/mattresses/saatva-classic) in Luxery Firm.
 It's a bit stiffer than I'm used to, but after a few nights I started getting used to it.

 But it gets better than that.
-I also bought the [Saatva Lineal Adjustable Base](https://www.saatva.com/bases/lineal-adjustable-base) which was 💯 worth it!
+I also bought the [Saatva Lineal Adjustable Base](https://www.saatva.com/bases/lineal-adjustable-base), which was 💯% worth it!
+I can adjust the bed how I want for watching tv and to be in a comfy position for sleeping.

 ## I Changed Jobs and Doubled My Income!??
 That's right, this is NOT click bait!
 I actually doubled my income.
 And you can too with this easy trick!